Truth in sentencing: Australia

 In New South Wales, "truth in sentencing" was brought in with the '1989 Sentencing Act'.
-According to The Sydney Morning Herald, since the enactment of the legislation, life imprisonment "has meant life".
 The term "truth in sentencing", which was commonly used to refer to the legislation, was endorsed by the Australian Law Reform Commission.
 As the legislation removed inmates receiving time off for good behaviour, it is also said to have removed an important incentive for prisoners to behave, and motivated some to attempt to escape.
+Alongside behaviour, motivation and work and educational performance from prisoners subsequently deteriorated, as did the rapport between prisoners and officers.
+Its introduction also resulted in significant overcrowding in NSW prisons during the 1990s.

 The first murderer to be sentenced under the legislation was Matthew Webster, who was convicted of the murder of Leigh Leigh.
-In 1990 Webster received 14 years with an additional six-year parole period; he remained in prison for 14½ years.
+In 1990, Webster received 14 years with an additional six-year parole period; he remained in prison for 14½ years.
 If he had received a 'life sentence' under the previous legislation, it is likely that he would have only served nine years due to his age.